DuyChinh/eduMapBE/src/docs/API-Exams.md

 ## Validation Rules

 ### Required Fields
-- `name`: Must be provided and trimmed
+- `name`: Must be provided, trimmed, and unique per owner
-- `duration`: Must be a positive number (minutes)
+- `duration`: Must be a positive integer (minutes)
-- `totalMarks`: Must be a non-negative number
+- `totalMarks`: Must be a non-negative number (>= 0)
+- `questions`: Must be provided and cannot be empty array
+- `subjectId`: Must be provided when creating exam with questions
 - `ownerId`: Must be a valid ObjectId

+### Optional Fields
+- `description`: Can be empty
+- `settings`: All have default values
+- `startTime`: Start time of exam (ISO string)
+- `endTime`: End time of exam (ISO string)
+- `timezone`: Timezone (default: Asia/Ho_Chi_Minh)
+- `gradeId`: Grade ID (optional, ref: 'Grade')
+- `fee`: Exam fee (default: 0, min: 0)

+### Scheduling Validation
+- `startTime` and `endTime` are optional with smart defaults
+- If not provided: `startTime` = current time, `endTime` = current time + 3 days
+- If provided: `startTime` must be before `endTime`
+- `duration` cannot exceed the time range from `startTime` to `endTime`
+- All time fields must be valid ISO date strings

+### Unique Constraints
+- Exam name must be unique per teacher (ownerId)
+- Different teachers can use the same exam name
+- Database enforces unique constraint on `name + ownerId`

 ### Subject Validation
-When adding questions to an exam with `subjectId`:
+When creating an exam:
+1. `questions` array is required and cannot be empty
+2. `subjectId` must be provided
-1. All questions must exist in the database
+3. All questions must exist in the database
-2. All questions must belong to the same subject
+4. All questions must belong to the same subject (same subjectId)
-3. The subject must match the specified `subjectId`
+5. `subjectCode` will be auto-filled from questions
-4. If validation fails, returns 400 Bad Request with appropriate error message
+6. If validation fails, returns 400 Bad Request with appropriate error message

+**Note**: You cannot create an exam without questions.
+All questions must be added during exam creation.

+### Grade Validation
+- `gradeId` is optional when creating an exam
+- `examPurpose`: Purpose of exam (exam, practice, quiz, assignment)
+- `accessType`: Access control (public, class, student)
+- `allowGuest`: Allow non-logged in users (default: true)
+- `availableFrom`: Exam availability start time
+- `availableUntil`: Exam availability end time
+- `examPassword`: Password protection for exam access
+- `preExamNotificationText`: Text shown before exam starts
+- `shuffleQuestions`: Shuffle question order
+- `shuffleChoices`: Shuffle answer choices
+- If provided, must be a valid ObjectId
+- References the Grade collection for grade information
+- Used for filtering and organizing exams by grade level

+### Fee Validation
+- `fee` must be a non-negative number (>= 0)
+- Default value is 0 (free exam)
+- Used for paid exam functionality
+- Fee is charged per exam attempt

+### Marks Validation
+- Total marks of all questions cannot exceed exam's `totalMarks`
+- Each question's marks must be non-negative
+- If total question marks > exam total marks, returns 400 Bad Request

 ### Settings Validation
 - All settings fields have default values